GangadharMS/Two-Phase-commit/README.txt

 Fall 2016
 PROJECT-3 README FILE

-Due Date: Sunday, Dec 4, 2016
-Submission Date: Sunday, Dec 4, 2016
-Grace Period Used This Project: 0 days
-Grace Period Remaining: N/A
-Author: Gangadhara Maddur Srikantaiah, Sachin Mahadevaprasad
+Author: Gangadhara Maddur Srikantaiah
-e-mail: gmaddur1@binghamton.edu, smahade2@binghamton.edu
+e-mail: gmaddur1@binghamton.edu

 PURPOSE:
 Purpose of this project is to implement Two-Phase commit algorithm to a file server and client using Apache thrift framework.